webpack/webpack-dev-middleware/README.md

     <img width="200" height="200"
       src="https://webpack.js.org/assets/icon-square-big.svg">
   </a>
-  <h1>Webpack Dev Middleware</h1>
+  <h1>webpack Dev Middleware</h1>
 </div>

 It's a simple wrapper middleware for webpack.
 It serves the files emitted from webpack over a connect server.
+This should be used for **development only**.

 It has a few advantages over bundling it as files: